 Water is a Newtonian fluid – its viscosity will change with temperature but not with shear or agitation (put simply, water has the same viscosity if it remains still or is shaken).

-Rheology (or Non-Newtonian fluid mechanics) is the study of the flow of matter primarily in the liquid state.
-Newton learned that when shear (stirring) or other work is applied, viscosity can change.
+Rheology (or Non-Newtonian fluid mechanics) is the study of the flow of matter, primarily in the liquid state.
+Newton learned that viscosity can change when shear (stirring) or other work is applied.
 Newtonian fluids maintain the same viscosity.
-Other fluids, called Dilatant fluids get thicker when work is applied, but the most interesting type of relating to adhesives is the Thixotropic fluids.
-These fluids reduce in viscosity as work is applied – then when the work (pressure from dispensing – or stirring stops) the fluid returns to its previous viscosity.
-Adhesive chemists use this knowledge to create formulations that are easily dispensed but do not flow once they have been dispensed allowing for better accuracy and less mess.
+Other fluids, called Dilatant fluids, get thicker when work is applied, but the most interesting type of relating to adhesives is the Thixotropic fluids.
+These fluids reduce in viscosity as work is applied – then, when the work (pressure from dispensing – or stirring stops), the fluid returns to its previous viscosity.
+Adhesive chemists use this knowledge to create formulations that dispense easily but do not flow once dispensed, allowing for better accuracy and less mess.

-In addition to the flow properties of the uncured adhesives, flow properties of heat cured epoxies during the cure are generally noted.
-These descriptions (often listed as free flowing, or non-sag) refer to the properties of the adhesive during the heat cure process.
-We noted above that viscosity thins when temperature rises.
-Heat causes the adhesive to cure – harden – but before cure occurs the heat can cause the adhesive to reduce in viscosity and start flowing.
+In addition to the flow properties of the uncured adhesives, the flow properties of heat-cured epoxies during the cure are generally noted.
+These descriptions (often listed as free-flowing, or non-sag) refer to the properties of the adhesive during the heat cure process.
+We noted above that viscosity thins when the temperature rises.
+Heat causes the adhesive to cure – harden – but before cure occurs, the heat can cause the adhesive to reduce in viscosity and start flowing.
 Adhesive formulators work with various ingredients to control the flow during the initial portion of the heat cure phase.
-Often it is desirable to have the adhesive flow and level before it begins to cure – in other applications it is vital that the adhesive does not flow out of the bond joint.
+Often it is desirable to have the adhesive flow and level before it begins to cure – in other applications, it is vital that the adhesive does not flow out of the bond joint.

 For further help and advice, please contact Permabond.